Nexosis/sample-fsharp-dcss/Readme.md

 ## Setup

-In order to fully use this sample project and generate the Html page output [seen in the blog post](), you will need to follow a few basic steps to run this using your own Nexosis account.
+In order to fully use this sample project and generate the Html page output, you will need to follow a few basic steps to run this using your own Nexosis account.

 - Create a new file in this directory called `api-key.secret`.
 Save [your Api key](https://developers.nexosis.com/developer) in this file.
 - Run `./build upload` - Downloads the current data from the DCSS crawl server and upload it as a new dataset named `DCSS` in your Nexosis Api account.